damast93/fun/README.md

     { computation }

-which is equivalent to `\() . computation`.
+which is equivalent to

+    \$ . unit! $; computation

 We have already seen that syntax in combination with `if`, and it proves invaluable for defining control structures.

 ## Lists and strings

-Strings are defined in the standard library as a user-type `String`, building on top of arrays of `int`s.
-There is syntactic support for them though
+Strings are defined in the standard library as a user-type `String`, building on top of ASCII arrays of `int`s.
+There is syntactic support for them though via

     "Hello, World"